by Nebula Haze

-Most of the time, the buds that get the most dense, long and thick are located at the top of your plant near the grow lights.
+Most of the time, the buds that grow the most dense, long, and thick are located at the top of your plant near the grow lights.
 So you want to get as many main buds as possible in that position before your plants start flowering.

 Notice how the buds get smaller as they get lower on the plant and further from the grow light

 Although it’s impossible to give every plant the exact same amount of light, there are important strategies to maximize the light received by your main bud sites:

 Bend over any colas that are getting taller than the others

 When any of your main colas get taller than the others, bend it down and away from the base of the plant, optimally towards a spot under the light that doesn’t have any other buds.

 This works best if you’re checking on your plants regularly so you can catch any problem stem(s) early before they get out of control and become difficult to bend over.
 If you pay attention you can also train unruly stems to fill “holes” in the canopy that are lacking a cola.

 If some of the plants or colas are getting taller than the others